atbashEE/atbash-json-smart/README.md

 # atbash-json-smart

-Small library capable of converting Java instances to JSON and back, for Java 7 based on [JSON Smart v2](https://github.com/netplex/json-smart-v2).
+Small library capable of converting Java instances to JSON and back, for Java 8 inspired on [JSON Smart v2](https://github.com/netplex/json-smart-v2).

-With the standardization of this functionality in JSON-B, it advised to use a JSON-B implementation when using Java 8.
+With the standardization of this functionality in JSON-B, it advised to use a JSON-B implementation.

 ## Requirements

-Runs on JDK 7, JDK 8 and JDK 11 ClassPath.
+Runs on JDK 8 and JDK 11 ClassPath.

 On JDK 11 there are issues with some _Locale_ for Date parsing.